 The Grijalva is the main water system in the area, beginning in the Cuchumatanes in neighboring Guatemala.
 The river then flows through Chiapas, including the 13-km length of the canyon, from south to north, then on to Tabasco before it empties into the Usumacinta River.

-This river basin is one of the two most important in Chiapas, and one of the most important in Mexico with a total river length of approximately 766 kilometres (476 mi), draining an area of 7,940 square kilometres (3,070 sq mi), with an average flow of about forty million cubic meters.
+This river basin is one of the two most important in Chiapas, and one of the most important in Mexico with a total river length of approximately 766 km, draining an area of 7,940 sq km, with an average flow of about forty million cubic meters.

 The canyon proper is deep and narrow, characterized by vertical walls.
 As the gap changes direction as much as 90 degrees in places, it separates the Meseta de las Animas mesa in the west from the Meseta de Ixtapa mesa in the east.

-Despite its biological, ecological and cultural diversity, there have been few studies performed in the park area.
-For this reason, there is a lack of information about species, habitats and water flow.
+Despite its biological, ecological, and cultural diversity, there have been few studies performed in the parking area.
+For this reason, there is a lack of information about species, habitats, and water flow.
 There is also relatively little information about how human activities affect the park.

 Most of the park’s vegetation, especially around the canyon, is dense tropical rainforest.

-Most species found in the park are members of the Fabaceae family with 59 species and the Asteraceae family with 25 species, which reflect the abundance of these families statewide.
+Most species found in the park are members of the Fabaceae family with 59 species and the Asteraceae family with 25 species, which reflects the abundance of these families statewide.

 Medium-height deciduous rainforest is mostly located on either side of the canyon, in the north and east of the part towards San Fernando and in the Cañada Muñiz at altitudes of between 150 and 1250 masl.
 It is mostly found in areas with basalt or granite rock and where there are lime deposits, covering an area of 11,382 hectares (28,130 acres) in total.

-While many plants here loose leaves in the dry season, there are some that retain them year-round.
+While many plants here lose leaves in the dry season, there are some that retain them year-round.
 Maximum height of trees varies between 25 and 30 meters.

 The density of the tree cover in these areas is enough to lower temperatures on the ground in the summer rainy season due to the maximum foliage which occurs at this time.

-Under the tree cover, there is significant plant diversity, including palms and araceas.
-Epiphytes (air plants) are abundant as well, along with orchids, Bromeliaceae and cactus.
+Under the tree cover, there is significant plant diversity, including palms and areas.
+Epiphytes (air plants) are abundant as well, along with orchids, Bromeliaceae, and cacti.
 Cactus are primarily found on the vertical walls of the canyon and belong to the Acanthocereus family.

 Many of the areas in good condition are broken up by disturbed areas.
 Most of the damage is due to illegal logging and the clearing of land for pasture or agriculture.